ibm-cloud-docs/vpc/snapshots_vpc_view.md

 1. Go to the list of all snapshots.
 In the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/vpc-ext){: external}, go to **menu icon ![menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage snapshots**.

 1. Click the name of a snapshot.
-The snapshot details page displays with the information that is described in Table 2.
+The snapshot details side panel shows the information that is described in Table 2.

 | Field | Value |
 |-------|-------|